 GVI runs a very successful lemon shark catch and release program in Seychelles, which requires interns to search the surrounding waters for shark pups, in order to gain valuable data on population growth rates.
 Similarly, sea turtles are widely monitored on this program, including looking at the nesting habits of both hawksbill and green turtles on Curieuse island.
 You will learn to collect, collate, tag and measure important data pertaining to the number of eggs laid, as well as carrying out nest evacuations to measure hatching rates, and more.

-Curieuse Island and its surrounding waters are a national park, managed by our local partner, the Seychelles National Parks Authority.
-Our beach-front camp is located on the white sand beach of Anse St Jose and overlooks Praslin (Seychelles’ second largest island), a short boat ride away.
+The tropical paradise of Curieuse Island and its surrounding waters is a national park, managed by our local partner, the Seychelles Parks and Garden Authority (SPGA).
+Our beachfront camp is located on the white sand beach of Anse St Jose and overlooks Praslin (the Seychelles’ second-largest island), a short boat ride away.
+With turquoise waters, lush jungle, and granite boulders all over, this remote private island has no roads, no infrastructure, and no shops.

 For over 20 years, GVI has prioritised the health and safety of our staff, participants, partners and local community members.
 In response to the global COVID-19 pandemic, GVI has created the GVI health and hygiene team to put in place new standards of cleanliness, norms and behaviours that meet or exceed international recommendations to ensure the ongoing safety of GVI’s participants, staff and communities around the world.
 Internationally recommended practices, such as advice from the World Health Organization (WHO), the Centers for Disease Control and Prevention, and the governments Australia, UK and US, continue to be monitored and the standards are likely to change if and when international advice changes.